sumaiyarimu22/cordemy/README.md

 Make sure to set up the necessary environment variables in the **`.env`** file.
 Refer to the **`.env.example`** file for the required variables.

-Feel free to explore the platform, browse courses, and make use of the various features Cordemy has to offer!
+Feel free to explore the platform, browse courses, and make use of the various features